ScholarCHIPS Founding Story

 The ScholarCHIPS model ensures our target population not only enroll in college, but persist, graduate, and thrive professionally.
 We also work to dissolve taboos associated with having an incarcerated parent.
 ScholarCHIPS is well-respected for our unique approach.
 In fact, The College Success Foundation recognized our success “changing the lives of young people, who with a little hope and opportunity will not only change their trajectory, but the trajectory of their families and the communities they serve.”

 About the Founder

 In 2010, while a junior in high school, Yasmine founded the non-profit ScholarCHIPS (www.scholarchipsfund.org), an organization that provides college scholarships, mentoring and a peer support network to children of incarcerated parents, inspiring them to complete their college education.
-To date, ScholarCHIPS has awarded over $300,000 in college scholarships to 71 scholars, with 22 graduates to date.
+To date, ScholarCHIPS has awarded over $300,000 in college scholarships to 76 scholars, with 30 college graduates to date.

 Yasmine has been featured in TeenVogue, Essence, Black Enterprise, Forbes Magazine, The Washington Post, and the Baltimore Times, and on ABC7 News WJLA and NBC4 for her community work with ScholarCHIPS.
-Yasmine is a recipient of several awards including the Linowes Leadership Award from the Greater Washington Community Foundation, the Peace First Prize, the DC Social Innovation Prize, Angel Among Us Award by the Negro Council of Women, the Samuel Huntington Public Service Award, the Samuel Halperin Public Service Award, Radio One WKYS Top 30 Under 30, and others.
+Yasmine is a recipient of several awards including the Washington Business Journal Top 40 Under 40, the Linowes Leadership Award from the Greater Washington Community Foundation, the Peace First Prize, the DC Social Innovation Prize, Angel Among Us Award by the Negro Council of Women, the Samuel Huntington Public Service Award, the Samuel Halperin Public Service Award, Radio One WKYS Top 30 Under 30, and others.

 To learn more visit www.yasminearrington.com.